-- 1. Select Tools > Options.

-- 2. Select the Message Delivery tab.

-- 3. From the Send Email using drop-down menu, select the email service that you want to use for the Send email feature.
-The Send email using drop-down menu consists of servers that have already been configured on the system.

-- 4. Select OK.
+- 1. In the menu bar of the Administrator application, select Tools > Options. - 2.
+Select the Message Delivery tab. - 3.
+From the Send Email using drop-down menu, select the email service that you want to use for the Send email feature.
+The Send email using drop-down menu consists of servers that have already been configured on the system. - 4.
+Select OK.